Nevada Smart Homes and Solar Plus Thermostat Tech

 The Nest Thermostat E comes at a cheaper price point than the learning thermostat.
 The Nest Thermostat E has auto-scheduling and can detect when you leave and switch to eco mode.

-Because air moves unevenly, homes don’t stay the same temperature throughout the house.
+Because air moves unevenly, homes don’t stay at the same temperature throughout the house.
 However, with a temperature sensor, the Nest Learning Thermostat and the Nest Thermostat E can keep one room at the perfect temperature throughout the day.

 NV Energy Free Power Shift Smart Thermostat